 I want to do that for other people.
 I want to create something so entertaining that it can make a person forget all the bad happening around them.

 Lamar Neal has written over 10 unpublished novels, since the age 14.
 Each novel belongs to a different genre, and include various inspirational and educational themes.

 Currently, he has no upcoming novels, but recommends reading his poetry collection, Charm Bracelet.
 Through deep poems, it details his struggles with depression and suicide.
 It includes warm poems about familial and romantic love.
 Overall, it’s a book that he describes as his therapy session on paper.
 Charm Bracelet can be found on Amazon, in both electronic and print formats.

 His first published novel is A Misc.
 Eden.
-We asked him to tell us more about it, and here’s what he had to say:
+I asked him to describe it.
+Here’s his response:

 It is a pseudo anthology.
 The story mostly centers on a boy named Adam, who believes his mother is a goddess, and his three friends as they navigate through adolescence.
 Each chapter is a different genre.
 And it just gets plain weird at times.
 When I say weird, it really is.
 I’ve gotten complaints and bad reviews because the first chapter is just nonsensical and bizarre.

 The story is supposed to show the jovial imagination of children.
 The narrators-the kids-are supposed to be unreliable, kinda like Tell Tale Heart by Edgar Allan Poe.
 The reader has to make sense of what’s going on and, at times, doubt what they’re told.
 The first chapter has talking dragons, ghosts who speak in a fake Shakespearean dialect, and so much more random stuff.

 Spoiler: Adam has a terrible life and he is trying to escape the harsh reality by living in a fantasy world.
 The story comes back down to earth after that.
 The story came to me in a dream and I wanted to keep that dreamlike feel throughout the novel.